This is an autobiographical narrative about the ecstasies of escape.

 The air outside this cafe, which is a handful of stair steps down from street level (it’s like taking tea in a womb), is gray-green with the imminent force of a steaming summer deluge.
 The thunder is ready to bang like city-sized trash lids and cars are rushing by in the twinkling air, people darting for doorways.

-We’d be in bed at ten or whatever watching ER in English, the midnight sun blaring through the curtains and when she’d nod off I’d very discreetly switch channels to the amazing hardcore Swedish porn, explicit threesomes and not-quite-explicit bestiality.
-I wonder, in retrospect, if Swedish porn on network television not every terribly late at night wasn’t some kind of psycho-social experiment of the CIA.
+We’d be in bed at ten or whatever watching ER in English, the midnight sun blaring through the curtains and when she’d nod off I’d very discreetly switch channels to the amazing hardcore-ish Swedish porn.
+I wonder, in retrospect, if hardcore-ish Swedish porn on network television not every terribly late at night wasn’t some kind of psycho-social experiment of the CIA.
+My predicament was quite erotic in a modern way: I’d spend the day resisting a beautiful Swedish girl’s entreaties to fuck (I was certain she planned on getting pregnant), would go to bed with her at ten pm, watching normal TV, and as soon as this sexually willing woman would finally doze off, I’d subtly tap the clicker to change the channel and masturbate to pizza-deliveryman-porn in Swedish.
+I could easily have been that pizza-delivery-man and she could easily have been all three of his clients.

-I was so glad to be on that train on that ferry on that Baltic.
+I was so glad to be on that train on that ferry on that Baltic, escaping!

 Ralph suggested we look for the toilets on an upper deck of the ship since the toilets on a train of this type are unusable if the train isn’t in motion over open track.
 We waited for the orange-vested brakemen to secure the train, and for the ship to slide into the Baltic, and then we stepped out into the floodlit container along a narrow walk beside the train.
 Everything was painted beige or red or black, and the ferry throbbed bone-jitteringly as the engines strained against the waves.
 There was nothing of the wobbly ride I had come to expect from using the little ferries that connect one neighborhood to another in Stockholm.